GerritCodeReview/k8s-gerrit/operator/README.md

 - `registryPwd`: Password for the container registry
 - `ingressDomain`: Domain to be used for the ingress
 - `istioDomain`: Domain to be used for istio
+- `ldapAdminPwd`: Admin password for LDAP server
+- `gerritUser`: Username of a user in LDAP
+- `gerritPwd`: The password of `gerritUser`

 The properties should be set in the `test.properties` file.
 Alternatively, a path of a properties file can be configured by using